 When mental health issues collide with alcohol or drug dependence, it’s a chicken or egg scenario.
 Which came first?

-Research suggests that the odds of alcohol dependence being diagnosed are two to three times higher in patients with anxiety disorders, which includes panic disorders.
+Research suggests that the odds of alcohol dependence being diagnosed are two to three times higher in patients with anxiety disorders, which include panic disorders.
 The correlations between drug dependence and anxiety disorders are even greater.

 What’s more, when someone engages in extensive substance abuse, they run the risk of developing an anxiety disorder, which is also a side effect that comes with drug or alcohol abuse.